 Acalypha amentacea Roxb. ssp. wilkesiana (Müll.
 Arg.)
 Fosberg

-Copper leaf is a shrub that can reach 15' (4.6 m) in height.
-In photo 3, the variety is probably ‘Marginata’, since its leaves are fringed in red.
-This plant is native to Fiji and other nearby islands in the South Pacific.
+Copper leaf is a fast-growing evergreen shrub, native to Fiji and other nearby islands in the South Pacific.
 It needs rich, moist, well-drained soil.
 In Florida, it has escaped cultivation in some areas, though it is not common; it is not established outside of Florida.

 Identification: The unusual leaf coloration and restricted range in the United States are probably enough to distinguish copper leaf from other plants.